-From October 21 to 26, 2018, ICPC participated in the 20th Annual Conference of the International Corrections and Prisons Association (ICPA) which took place in Montreal, Quebec, Canada.
-This Conference also marked ICPA 20th Anniversary.
+From October 21 to 26, 2018, the ICPC participated in the 20th Annual Conference of the International Corrections and Prisons Association (ICPA) which took place in Montreal, Quebec, Canada.
+This Conference also marked the ICPA's 20th Anniversary.
 The event was hosted by Correctional Service Canada.
 Under the theme “Beyond Prisons: The Way Forward”, various actors in the prisons and correctional field gathered to cover a wide variety of topics addressing challenges and highlighting best practices.
 There were over 150 speakers and more than 500 participants.

-ICPC took part in the Conference as a speaker to report on the Action-Research carried out in three French cities (Lyon, Grenoble, and Nice) to develop and implement an Intervention and Prevention Response to Radicalization leading to Violence within the French Probation System.
+The ICPC took part in the Conference as a speaker to report on the Action-Research carried out in three French cities (Lyon, Grenoble, and Nice) to develop and implement an Intervention and Prevention Response to Radicalization leading to Violence within the French Probation System.
 The presentation focused on presenting a set of actions and initiatives implemented at the institutional level to counter radicalization leading to violence.

-On July 4 and 5, ICPC was invited to make a presentation in a National Conference on the theme “Protecting Youth against Delinquency and Crime” in Tunis, Tunisia.
+On July 4 and 5, the ICPC was invited to make a presentation in a National Conference on “Protecting Youth against Delinquency and Crime” in Tunis, Tunisia.
 The Conference was held by the Tunisian Presidency and the Geneva Centre for the Democratic Control of Armed Forces – DCAF in front of 80 high-ranking Political and Public Administration Executives from Tunisia and aimed to promote international good practices in terms of youth crime prevention (15-29).
-ICPC presented its latest international comparative study on National Prevention Strategies for Youth Violence and its Report on Front-Line Workers and Intervention Issues in the Prevention of Radicalization Leading to Violence.
+The ICPC presented its latest international comparative study on National Prevention Strategies for Youth Violence and its Report on Front-Line Workers and Intervention Issues in the Prevention of Radicalization Leading to Violence.

 Photo Credits : Zied Ben Chaabane.

-From May 14 to 18, 2018, ICPC participated in the 27th Session of the UNODC’s Commission on Crime Prevention and Criminal Justice (CCPCJ) in Vienna, Austria.
+From May 14 to 18, 2018, the ICPC participated in the 27th Session of the UNODC’s Commission on Crime Prevention and Criminal Justice (CCPCJ) in Vienna, Austria.

 The following topics were discussed during the conference:

-- Trends and Dynamics of Returning or Relocating FTFs: Exchange of Views on National Experiences and International Co-operation
+- Trends and Dynamics of Returning or Relocating FTFs: Exchange of Views on National Experiences and International Co-operation;

-- Managing the Return/Relocation of FTFs: strengthening Border Security and Information Sharing.
+- Managing the Return/Relocation of FTFs: Strengthening Border Security and Information Sharing;

-- Addressing the Potential Threat of Returning and Relocating FTFs and their Affiliates: Rehabilitation and Reintegration Programs Within and Outside the Criminal Justice System.
+- Addressing the Potential Threat of Returning and Relocating FTFs and their Affiliates: Rehabilitation and Reintegration Programs Within and Outside the Criminal Justice System;

 - Addressing Accompanying Family Members of FTFs: Legal Gaps, Juvenile Justice, Engaging with Civil society.